210L Murkland Hall

 2015 STARTALK Chinese Language Summer Camp

 The University of New Hampshire’s STARTALK Chinese Language Summer Camp is a non-residential program sponsored by the Department of Languages, Literatures, and Cultures.
 Experienced language teachers will lead the camp's cultural and linguistic activities.
 Thirty six students, in grades 5 (upcoming 6th grade) through 11 (upcoming 12th), will be divided into two groups (novice and intermediate) according to their Chinese language preparation.
 Students will develop basic Mandarin Chinese language skills (listening, speaking, reading, and writing) with a focus on simple and healthful Chinese cooking.
 In addition to intensive language/cooking lessons, students will participate in daily cultural activities that will reinforce language learning and a greater appreciation of Chinese cooking.
 This year the program will open each morning with 25 minute Chinese Nunchaku for the physical and mental health benefits.
 For additional exercise there will be also be the Dragon Dance and Lion Dance practice with real commercial costumes for the Miaohui.
 The camp will focus on healthful Chinese cooking and the students will prepare one dish per day.
 Other cultural activities may include Chinese calligraphy, paper cutting, kite making and flying, martial arts, Chinese music such as the pipa, and erhu, Ping-Pong, and a field trip to Boston's Chinatown to do grocery shopping.
-Students will need to cook their own lunch most of the time through guided instructions.
+Students will cook their own lunch most of the time through guided instructions.

 Level 1 - Novice